Oire/Iridium-php/README.md

 The Crypt class has the following methods:

-* `static Crypt(string $data, SymmetricKey $key): string` — Encrypts given data with a given key.
+* `static encrypt(string $data, SymmetricKey $key): string` — Encrypts given data with a given key.
 Returns the encrypted data in readable and storable form.
 * `static Decrypt(string $encryptedData, SymmetricKey $key): string` — Decrypts previously encrypted data with the same key they were encrypted with and returns the original string.
 * `static swapKey(string $data, SymmetricKey $oldKey, SymmetricKey $newKey): string` — Reencrypts encrypted data with a different key and returns the newly encrypted data.